Paul-Funston/modal-tutorial/README.md

 JavaScript

-First select the modal box.
+First select the modal box with querySelect.
 Next decide the trigger event for making the modal appear, we will use a button for this example, and create an event that removes the hidden class from the modal.